geudde/attic-chest/pages/02.season-1/02.meeting-02/03.impromptu/docs.md

 Be consol’d my dear friend, though your fate is so bare,
 You make up in brains what is wanting in hair,
 Which confirms what is said, by the learned no doubt,
-That a rich mine of Gold has no without;
+That a rich mine of gold has no without;
 We shall therefore infer your bald nob was design’d
 As a gnomon, to point out the wealths in your *mind*.

 #### On the late learned Professor

 When P --- n the learned escap’d from the clay,
-His Soul stagger’d up to the bright realms of day
+His soul stagger’d up to the bright realms of day
 Where accosting fair Hebe, he swore like a Lector
 He’d ne’er stir day nor night ’till he’d drunk all her nectar.
 She replied with a look of ineffable grace,
 While the roses fresh bloom’d with the smile on her face
-Take the Licence my friend — keep the secret between us,
+Take the licence my friend — keep the secret between us,
 Now reel down & for ever get drunk with Silenus.

 P.